ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 `OrderBeerHandler` is very similar to `BookRoomHandler`.
 The only difference is, that it sometimes returns an error when there are not enough beers, which causes redelivery of the command.
 You can find the entire implementation in the [example source code](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/basic/5-cqrs-protobuf/?utm_source=cqrs_doc).

+### Event Handler groups

+By default, each event handler has a separate subscriber instance.
+It works fine, if just one event type is sent to the topic.

+In the scenario, when we have multiple event types on one topic, you have two options:

+1. You can set `EventConfig.AckOnUnknownEvent` to true - it will acknowledge all events that are not handled by handler,
+2. You can use Event Handler groups mechanism.

+To use event groups, you need to set `GenerateHandlerGroupSubscribeTopic` and `GroupSubscriberConstructor` options in [`EventConfig`](#event-config).

+After that, you can use `AddHandlersGroup` on [`EventProcessor`](#event-processor).

+{{% render-md %}}
+{{% load-snippet-partial file="src-link/_examples/basic/5-cqrs-protobuf/main.go" first_line_contains="eventProcessor.AddHandlersGroup(" last_line_contains="if err != nil {" padding_after="0" %}}
+{{% /render-md %}}

+Both `GenerateHandlerGroupSubscribeTopic` and `GroupSubscriberConstructor` receives information about group name in function arguments.

 ### Generic handlers